Giuseppe Tellera

-Giuseppe Tellera (March 14, 1882 in Bologna – February 7, 1941) was a general in the Italian Army during World War II.
+Giuseppe Tellera (March 14, 1882 – February 7, 1941) was a general in the Italian Army during World War II.

 Italian Tenth Army

-On 23 December 1940 General Tellera took over the command of the Italian Tenth Army from Lt.
-Gen Italo Gariboldi.
-At the time the Tenth Army was trying to stop the British Operation Compass, which had begun 9 December with the Attack on Nibeiwa.
-At the beginning of the offensive the Tenth Army consisted of four Army Corps with nine divisions and two brigade-sized armored groups, but by 23 December the 1st Libyan Division, 2nd Libyan Division, 4th CC.NN.
-Division "3 Gennaio" and Maletti Group had been destroyed in the Battle of Sidi Barrani, while the 1st CC.NN.
-Division "23 Marzo", 2nd CC.NN.
-Division "28 Ottobre", 62nd Infantry Division "Marmarica", 63rd Infantry Division "Cirene", and remnants of the 64th Infantry Division "Catanzaro" were encircled at Bardia leaving Tellera only with the 61st Infantry Division "Sirte" and the Babini Group.
+On 23 December 1940 General Tellera took over the command of the Italian Tenth Army from Lieutenant General Italo Gariboldi.
+The Tenth Army was then trying to stop the British Operation Compass, which had begun 9 December with the Attack on Nibeiwa.

+At the beginning of the offensive, the Tenth Army consisted of four Army Corps with nine divisions and two brigade-sized armored groups, but by 23 December, the 1st Libyan Division, the 2nd Libyan Division, the 4th CC.NN.
+Division "3 Gennaio" and the Maletti Group had been destroyed at the Battle of Sidi Barrani.
+Also, the 1st CC.NN.
+Division "23 Marzo", the 2nd CC.NN.
+Division "28 Ottobre", the 62nd Infantry Division "Marmarica", the 63rd Infantry Division "Cirene" and remnants of the 64th Infantry Division "Catanzaro" were encircled at Bardia.
+That left Tellera with only the 61st Infantry Division "Sirte" and the Babini Group.

-Tellera, who had already served as staff officer during World War I on the Italian front and been the Chief of Staff under General Balbo and Graziani, set out to build up a defense with whatever reinforcements he received.
-The 61st Infantry Division "Sirte" was sent to garrison Tobruk, while the rest of the units remained near Gazala.
-After the British had captured Bardia and Tobruk, Tellera ordered the newly arrived 60th Infantry Division "Sabratha" to set up a defensive line between Derna and Al Qubbah, while the Special Armored Brigade took up positions at Mechili.
+Tellera, who had served as a staff officer during the First World War on the Italian front and been the Chief of Staff under General Balbo and Graziani, set out to build up a defence with whatever reinforcements that he received.
+The 61st Infantry Division "Sirte" was sent to garrison Tobruk, and the rest of the units remained near Gazala.
+After the British had captured Bardia and Tobruk, Tellera ordered the newly-arrived 60th Infantry Division "Sabratha" to set up a defensive line between Derna and Al Qubbah, and the Special Armored Brigade took up positions at Mechili.

-On 24 January 1941 the British 7th Armoured Division dislodged the Special Armored Brigade during the action at Mechili, while the Australian 6th Division attacked the Sabratha on 25 January.
-On 29 January Tellera ordered a general retreat along the Via Balbia road towards Benghazi.
-However the British Combeforce had already blocked the road at Beda Fomm.
-The Italians attempted to break out on 6–7 February during the Battle of Beda Fomm and Tellera rode into battle in a M13/40 tank, but the repeated - though poorly coordinated - frontal attacks by the Italian armour, were futile and the last remnants of the Tenth Army were forced to surrender.
-After the battle British forces found Tellera in his disabled tank and he died of wounds in hospital the following day.
-Struck by his heroic resistance, the British army buried him with full military honours in Benghazi.
+On 24 January 1941, the British 7th Armoured Division dislodged the Special Armored Brigade during the action at Mechili, and the Australian 6th Division attacked the Sabratha on 25 January.
+On 29 January, Tellera ordered a general retreat along the Via Balbia road towards Benghazi.
+However, the British Combeforce had already blocked the road at Beda Fomm.
+The Italians attempted to break out on 6–7 February during the Battle of Beda Fomm and Tellera rode into battle in a M13/40 tank, but the repeated but poorly-coordinated frontal attacks by the Italian armour were futile, and the last remnants of the Tenth Army were forced to surrender.

+After the battle, British forces found a gravely injured Tellera in one of the disabled tanks of the VI Tank Battalion M13/40, which he had led personally into a last desperate attack against British forces.
+He died of wounds in hospital the following day.

+Struck by his heroic resistance, the British Army buried him with full military honours in Benghazi.